 Hit the slopes on boards or skis.
 Photo Credit: @themilleredition

 Grab your skis or hop on a snowboard

-Whether you’re looking for a day trip with the littles or a week-long family vacation, you don’t have to go far to get on the slopes.
-And since we’re spending more time outside thanks to COVID, this is one of the top winter activities in NJ this year.
-Sign up for lessons, spend the day on the trails, try boarding, or cozy up to an apres-ski fire pit—you can find a mountain to fit your family’s needs in the #NJMOM guide to the best ski resorts for families.
+Whether you’re looking for a day trip with the littles or a week-long family vacation, you don’t have to go far to get on the slopes, making skiing one of the top winter activities in NJ.
+Sign up for lessons, spend the day on the trails, try boarding, or cozy up to an apres-ski fire pit—you can find a trail to fit your family’s needs at Jack Frost Ski Resort or these ski resorts nearby.